Last Updated on: 24th January 2024, 01:40 pm

 What agaves are used in an Ensamble Mezcal?

-An ensamble in its simplest form is composed by two different agaves such an espadin and a tobala or an espadin and arroqueño.
+In its simplest form, an ensamble typically combines two distinct agave varieties, such as espadin and tobala or espadin and arroqueño.

 No two ensambles are alike in this world.